tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * [python_requests.ipynb](Activities/05-Stu_Ice_Breakers_on_Request/Solved/python_requests.ipynb)

-Open the solution and conduct a dry walk-through review, highlighting the following discussion points:
+Open the solution and conduct a dry walkthrough, highlighting the following discussion points:

 * The Python `requests` library can be used to submit API requests.
 Just like Postman, the `requests` library will submit the request to the server, and then wait for the response.
 To use the library, it has to be imported.